rusefi/rusefi_documentation/Vault-Of-Ignition-Parts.md

-### This page is intended as a container for all trialed ignition components that are external to the ECU
+# Vault of Ignition Parts

----
+**This page is intended as a container for all trialed ignition components that are external to the ECU**---

 ## Ignition coils